Library Services

-COMPUTER-ASSISTED LEGAL RESEARCH
+ONLINE CATALOG and COMPUTER-ASSISTED LEGAL RESEARCH

-The Law Library has four computer terminals dedicated to Internet legal research.
-The Library currently subscribes to Westlaw and selected Lexis legal research databases.
-Our electronic resources may be accessed only from the Library terminals.
+The Access to Justice Resource Center has an online catalog to assist you in locating research materials, as well as 10 computer terminals dedicated to Internet legal research.
+The Center currently subscribes to Westlaw and selected Lexis legal research databases.
+Our electronic resources can only be accessed from the Center's computer terminals.

 - Maryland Register

-- Most Recent Issues available from the Division of State Documents
+- Most recent issues available from the Division of State Documents

 - Lexis